poppinlp/js-api-generator/README.md

 #### config {String}

 Yaml config file path.
-Should be absolute path or relative to your current working directory.
+Should be absolute path or relative to the file you executed.

 #### output {String}

 The file path for generated module.
-Should be absolute path or relative to your current working directory.
+Should be absolute path or relative to the file you executed.

 ### Package Usage Example